estrattonbailey/operator/README.md

 ```

 #### ignore (optional)
-An `array` of functions to test against the route. **Functions must return booleans.** If a test returns true, the route is followed via normal page load instead of AJAX.
+An `array` of functions to test against the route. **Functions must return true/false.**
+- if a test returns `true`, the route is followed via normal page load instead of AJAX
+- return `false` to continue with the AJAX experience

 In the below example, routes matching `products` will be ignored:
 ```javascript
 const app = operator({
   root: '.js-root-element',